 While snake plants need nutrients to thrive, they don’t require much fertilizer.

 If you apply too concentrated of a fertilizer or fertilize too often, your plant may develop nutrient burn.
 This will set back your plant’s growth.
+Be cautious with homebrew feeds as well, such as fertilizing snake plants with coffee grounds.

 Air that is too cold will surely slow a snake plant’s growth.
 While these plants can survive temperatures around 60ºF, they’ll grow better in temperatures between 75-90ºF.